sbl1996/Hax-LLM/README.md

 ```bash
 python -m haxllm.model.dump -m llama -s meta-llama/Llama-2-7b-chat-hf -t safetensors
 ```
-We want to download the safetensors checkpoints only to save disk space.
+LLaMA-2 has both `safetensors` and `bin` checkpoints.
+We want to download the `safetensors` only to save disk space.

 Good to go!
 ```bash